 I received my electronic engineering degree from the University of Pisa, Italy, in 1991.
 I am a senior researcher at the CNR-ISTI institute in Pisa, Italy, where I have worked since 1989 in the field of wireless communications as a member of the Wireless Networking group.

 I have managed the use of software licenses in some European projects.
 I encourage the use of free software licenses in the research community.

-I am the real-time software implementer and one of the inventors of the FODA/IBEA system for satellite communications, which has been patented in Italy.
+I was the real-time software implementer and one of the inventors of the FODA/IBEA system for satellite communications, which had been patented in Italy.
 I wrote, alone or with others, many small and medium-sized free programs, most of which I have used in my research activity.

-I have taught computer science and operating systems courses at the Engineering and Computer science faculties of the University of Pisa.
+I taught computer science and operating systems courses at the Engineering and Computer science faculties of the University of Pisa.

 I ported the Emacs editor to the Motorola Delta 68k architecture, I wrote some Emacs packages, and the 68020 assembler code of gzip.
 I made various minor contributions to Emacs and various parts of the GNU project.